Samuel Pickering: Career

-Pickering was an assistant professor at Dartmouth College from 1970–1978, associate professor at the University of Connecticut from 1978-1984, and has been a professor at the University of Connecticut since 1984.
+Pickering was an assistant professor at Dartmouth College from 1970 to 1978, associate professor at the University of Connecticut from 1978 to 1984, and has been a professor at the University of Connecticut since 1984.
 A Fulbright recipient, Pickering has lectured in classrooms in Jordan and Syria, and has held research posts at the University of Western Australia as well as the University of Edinburgh.
 Since the end of 2013, Pickering has been titled "professor emeritus" on the University of Connecticut's website.